bitwalker/libcluster/README.md

 ## Clustering

-You have four choices with regards to cluster management out of the box.
+You have five choices with regards to cluster management out of the box.
 You can use the built-in Erlang tooling for connecting nodes, by setting `strategy: Cluster.Strategy.Epmd` in the config.
-If set to `Cluster.Strategy.Gossip` it will make use of the multicast gossip protocol to dynamically form a cluster.
+You can use a .erlang.hosts file by setting `strategy: Cluster.Strategy.ErlangHosts` If set to `Cluster.Strategy.Gossip` it will make use of the multicast gossip protocol to dynamically form a cluster.
 If set to `Cluster.Strategy.Kubernetes`, it will use the Kubernetes API to query endpoints based on a basename and label selector, using the token and namespace injected into every pod; once it has a list of endpoints, it uses that list to form a cluster, and keep it up to date.
 If set to `Cluster.Strategy.Rancher` it uses the [Rancher Metadata API][rancher-api] to form a cluster of nodes, from containers running under the same service.

 You can provide your own clustering strategy by setting `strategy: MyApp.Strategy` where `MyApp.Strategy` implements the `Cluster.Strategy` behaviour, which currently consists of exporting a `start_link/1` callback.
 You don't necessarily have